AleeexTk/evopyramid-ai/docs/ARCHITECTURE.md

 ## Contributing to the Architecture Doc

 When you introduce a new subsystem or significant dependency, update this file with a short summary and diagrams where applicable.
+Coordinate with the collaboration practices outlined in `docs/EVO_COLLAB_GUIDE.md` so role sign-offs and tooling bridges stay aligned with architectural changes.